bmmurthum/Class-Assignments/Assignments/Process Management/README.md

 After fork
 ```

-**Why did this happen?**
+**Why Did This Happen?**

 Stepping through the program, we can see that `puts("Before fork")` will only be called once.
 Then, `fork()` births another process identical to this program with the program counter at the same location.
-Then each of these two processes, the parent and the child, independently run to their completition--both running their own `puts("After fork")`.
+Then each of these two processes, the parent and the child, independently run to their completion--both running their own `puts("After fork")`.

-**Observing the process info:**
+**Observing the Process Info:**

 By running our program with `&` appended to the end, we can run our command in background mode.
 In our case, something like `./a.out&`.
 In the moment of the program stalling on the `sleep()` method, we can run the "ps" utility in verbose mode to see details of which processes are running and some related information to each process.
 We do with with the command `ps -v`.